Jamio/Jamios-Useful-Arma-3-Scripts/Logistics/ACE Fortify/README.md

 _More than 3 presets can be used by adding another preset code.
-Probably best done by copyinge everything from another and pasting it at the bottom of the script.
+Probably best done by copying everything from another and pasting it at the bottom of the script.
 Variables will need to be renamed obviously._

 ## Additional Notes
+This script was built off of code supplied by OverlordZorn on the ACE Discord and then updated by me.
+All thanks in getting this set up go to him.